 But we can help!
 Use our Disney Dining Plan page to learn more about the plans and to read some tips on figuring out if it’s right for you.
 Use our Restaurant Guide to access menus and reviews to see what you’ll be able to eat while on the DDP (which can help you decide if it’s financially viable for you!).

 And our DFB Guide to WDW Dining has a whole chapter dedicated to figuring out whether the Disney Dining Plan is right for you — we even crunch numbers for a whole Disney stay!
-Get your copy at DFBStore.com and be sure to use code WDW2018 to save 25%!
+Get your copy now at DFBStore.com!

 Of course, if you’re able to snag Free Dining, you might get yourself a terrific deal!
 But even Free Dining has some caveats that can complicate things.
 The best way to bust this myth is to do your homework!